Each of the tutorials for my bargain DIY projects found in the room are linked. Enjoy the tour!

 I’ll be back with mini-tutorials of all the DIY projects found here.
 Be sure to become a follower, either through Blogger or Facebook, so you don’t miss a thing!

-I hope you can see that budget makeover is truly possible.
-You just need shop smartly at thrift stores, garage sales and Craig’s List and apply your DIY skills.
+I hope you can see that a budget makeover is truly possible.
+You just need to shop smartly at thrift stores, garage sales and Craig’s List and apply your DIY skills.
 Thanks for taking the tour!

 If you have any questions, feel free to leave a comment.